 Tissue dissection to Spine

-Using a scalpel blade, make a linear incision (approx. 6-8 cm) in a rostral to caudal direction, starting below the base of the neck and extending over the thoracic hump, exposing T9-T13 vertebrae.
+Using a scalpel blade, make a linear incision (approx. 6-8 cm) in a rostral to caudal direction (Fig. 2A), starting below the base of the neck and extending over the thoracic hump, exposing T9-T13 vertebrae.

 Gently pair back connective tissue under the incision site with Graefe forceps or micro spring scissors, to directly expose the muscle tissue on the spine.